 Make sure all your work is level with a pocket level.
 A wonky plug socket won’t go unnoticed by your customers.

 Although a rethreading tool looks similar to a screwdriver, it has a different tip and is used to clear and repair threaded holes.
 Threads can become damaged or dirty over time, so the rethreading tool will straighten threads and remove debris.

 Electricians need a selection of different screwdrivers to match the various types of fasteners they will come across.
 E.g. slotted, Phillips, pozidriv, etc.

-Also known as needle-nose pliers, snipe-nose pliers electricians use them for both cutting and holding.
-Due to their slim tip, they offer great control when bending, re-positioning or cutting wires and are handy when you need to retrieve cables from difficult to reach places.
+Also known as needle-nose pliers, snipe-nose pliers electricians use for both cutting and holding.
+Due to their slim tip, they offer great control when bending, re-positioning or cutting wires and are handy when you need to retrieve cables from difficult-to-reach places.

 Whether for figuring out where to place lighting fixtures or plug sockets, a tape measure is a must in any tool bag.